acaijs/interfaces/.github/ISSUE_TEMPLATE/bug.md

 ---

 <!--
-1. When creating the issue, add a tag to the title that refers to the package you are refering, such as: [server] or [query]
-2. Make the title imperative and direct
+Make the title imperative and direct
 -->

 # Summary